$3M NSF grant to send UIC students on historic arctic expedition

 Set to begin in August 2017, students will join ocean scientists aboard the SSV Oliver Hazard Perry, a 200-foot sailing vessel, for an excursion across the Canadian Arctic’s remote Northwest Passage.

-Scientists from the departments of biological sciences and earth and environmental sciences will select 15 – 20 UIC undergraduates — about half from science, technology, engineering and mathematics disciplines, and the other half from any major — to participate in the expedition and on-shore support activities.
+Scientists from the departments of biological sciences and earth and environmental sciences will select as many as 20 UIC undergraduates — about half from science, technology, engineering and mathematics disciplines, and the other half from any major — to participate in the expedition and on-shore support activities.

 UIC will be represented on the vessel by at least three undergraduates and one graduate student on two crews, each on a 17-day journey.
 At least four undergraduate student internships will be supported by NSF funds, the rest being supported by UIC College of Liberal Arts and Sciences programs.